-- Take reports of crimes and incidents and forward them to the Claremont Police Dept. for investigation. - Provide incident reports to student deans and maintain records of crimes, incidents and reported activities for analysis purposes. - Assist law enforcement and other emergency service providers as needed. - Offer security survey/audit services to campus administrators. - Provide security/crime prevention presentations to students and staff.
+- Enforce traffic and parking regulations. - Take reports of crimes and incidents and forward them to the Claremont Police Dept. for investigation. - Provide incident reports to student deans and maintain records of crimes, incidents and reported activities for analysis purposes. - Assist law enforcement and other emergency service providers as needed. - Offer security survey/audit services to campus administrators. - Provide security/crime prevention presentations to students and staff. - The Campus Safety Department is led by an Assistant Vice President, and staffed by a Captain, Sergeants, a Dispatch Supervisor, Dispatchers, full-time uniformed Campus Safety Officers, an Assistant to the Assistant Vice President, and a Clery Coordinator.

-The Campus Safety Department is led by an Assistant Vice President, and staffed by a Captain, Sergeants, a Dispatch Supervisor, Dispatchers, full-time uniformed Campus Safety Officers, an Assistant to the Assistant Vice President, and a Clery Coordinator.
+The Campus Safety Department is led by an Assistant Vice President, and staffed by a Captain, Lieutenant, Sergeants, , Dispatchers, full-time uniformed Campus Safety Officers, an Assistant to the Assistant Vice President, and a Clery Coordinator.

 Campus Safety officers are unarmed and have no police powers.
 Their arrest powers are identical to those of a private person, as provided in the California Penal Code section 837.
-Current certification requirements for the officers include: Guard Registration, Basic Life Support for Health Care

-Providers, which includes CPR, First-Aid, and AED.
+Current certification requirements for the officers include: Guard Registration, Basic Life Support for Health Care Providers, which includes CPR, First-Aid, and AED.
 Officers are also trained in Blood Borne Pathogens, Baton usage, the administration of Oleoresin Capsicum (Pepper Spray), Auto Epinephrine Pen, Narcan (Naloxone), and receive various FEMA training.
 Select officers and supervisors receive Rape Aggression Defense (RAD) training, and Dignity Protection.
 Employees undergo continuous education and training to upgrade their skills.
 Campus Safety is not a police department but is responsible for law enforcement, security, and emergency response protocols at the Claremont Colleges.
 Campus Safety also provides support services tailored to meet the needs of the Colleges including, high visibility patrols to prevent and detect crime, responding to suspicious activity and crime reports, as well as respond to: medical emergencies, fire and intrusion alarms, traffic accidents, parking enforcement, and enforcement of college rules and regulations as outlined be each of the seven Claremont Colleges.